Jerusalem's Sepulchre church tells visitors to keep distance due to coronavirus

 Church leaders at the ancient holy site in Jerusalem’s walled Old City called on visitors to “avoid any act of devotion that might include physical contact such as touching and kissing the stones, touching icons, vestments and the personnel.”

-In a statement, the church said worshippers should not enter in groups of more than 10 and ought to maintain a distance of at least two metres between each other.
+In a statement, the church said worshippers should not enter in groups of more than 10 and ought to maintain a distance of at least two meters between each other.

 “The Holy Sepulchre is the ultimate place of hope.
 Hope that faith will defeat doubt, light will defeat darkness and life will triumph over death,” the statement added.